WebsiteUsers/SQL_PYTHON_INTRO/README.md

 # Python Porfolio

 Welcome to my portfolio, this will look at the python projects that i have created this year:

-## Intro to SQL
+## Intro To SQL with python
-Code from SQL intro:
 ```python
 def insertFirstSQL():
     c.execute("""INSERT INTO tblEmployees(ID,FN,SN) VALUES ("2", "Barry", "Scott");""")